abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter06.md

 restlessness, sloth, and torpor, the mind is able to settle.

 We need to work at it to a certain extent.
-One of the descriptions that the Buddha gives is a bath man or a bath man’s apprentice.
+One of the descriptions that the Buddha gives is a bathman or a bathman’s apprentice.
 In the Buddha’s time they used a kind of clay for soap.
 You would take that ball of clay and wet it, knead it, and permeate and pervade, suffuse and fill that ball of clay, so that it’s not too wet but the moisture completely pervades it.
 It doesn’t drip and the consistency is very even.
 That’s what you would use to rub against yourself if you were in a bath in the Buddha’s time.

 The meditator does the same thing with his or her body and mind.
 It’s interesting that the Buddha points to the body.
 The meditator permeates